Aneeshbs44/Aneeshbs44/README.md

 <h1 align="center">Hello 👋, I am Aneesh B S</h1>
 <h3 align="center">A passionate frontend developer from Bengaluru</h3>

-- 🔭 I’m currently working on **New ideas and innovative approaches in app and web development.**
+- 🔭 I’m currently working on **New ideas and innovative approaches in app and web development**

 - 📫 How to reach me **anish107655@gmail.com**